About us

 Published: 2013

 The Bridge manual sets out the criteria for the design and evaluation of bridges, culverts, stock underpasses and subways and the design of earthworks and retaining structures.
-The manual has been developed by the NZ Transport Agency for use on state highways or for the design of other new or replacement bridges proposed for funding from the National Land Transport Fund (NLTF).
+The manual has been developed by NZTA for use on state highways or for the design of other new or replacement bridges proposed for funding from the National Land Transport Fund (NLTF).
 Use of the manual on other highways, including private highways, may be considered appropriate with the agreement of the relevant road controlling authority, client or landowner.

 Highway structures design guide